Frequently Asked Questions

 How many schools teach Japanese?

-As of 2012, around 300 primary schools, secondary schools and sixth form colleges are teaching Japanese in the UK.
-You can see the full list of schools here and case studies of particular schools here.
+You can see the full list of establishments in the UK teaching Japanese here.
 This figure includes those teaching within the curriculum as well as those teaching it as an extra-curricular subject.
-The majority of these schools are secondary schools, but this number also includes some primary schools.
-The teaching of Japanese in UK schools has been growing over the last decade.
-Click here to see statistics on Japanese GCSE, AS and A2 exam entries.
+The majority of schools teaching Japanese are secondary schools, but this number also includes an increasing number of primary schools.
+The teaching of Japanese in UK schools, especially primary schools, has been growing over the last decade.

 What is the set-up of Japanese in UK schools?